 Peach Filling

-- 2 pounds peaches
+- 2 pounds fresh peaches (or canned or frozen peaches, see note)

 - ¼ cup sugar